webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Builds-Robots.md

 ---
 aliases:
-  - Builds Robots
+- "Builds Robots"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Ally-Use
-title: Builds Robots
-collection: Foci
-kind: Compendium
 ---

 ## Builds Robots
 Your robotic creations do as they are commanded.